BOSL RULES (Last updated, August 4, 2018)

 For player who arrives late, no matter what the inning, he will be added to the bottom of the batting order.
 There will be no limit as to when a player may enter the game.

 Known players requiring a base runner will be declared to the umpire and to the opposing team captain prior to the game.

 Any batter having safely reached base requiring a courtesy runner shall be a declared batter for the remainder of the game.
 The courtesy runner will be the last OUT from the team.

 A declared batter cannot advance past first base regardless of where the ball is hit.
 The base runners will advance at their own risk.

 BOSL Uniform Policy:

-- All BOSL Players must wear a league issued jersey, a league issued ball cap (or no ball cap) and either grey baseball pants or grey baseball shorts when participating in regular season and tournament games.
-Note, grey baseball pants/shorts with pin stripes will be permitted.
+- BOSL Players MUST wear a league issued jersey with light grey athletic bottoms, which can be traditional style baseball pants/shorts or any other light grey athletic pant or shorts when participating in regular season and tournament games.
+Note, light grey baseball pants/shorts with pin stripes will be permitted.
 During inclement weather (i.e. rain, cold early May nights), jackets/rain pants will be allowed.